Nachtalb/twist-moe-downloader/README.md

 ### Description

 ![](examples/tty.gif)
 This is a small python tool for downloading video contents of series available on the website `twist.moe` locally.
 To download a particular series, find the title as defined in twist.moe's url string. i.e. `https://twist.moe/a/made-in-abyss/` would need the argument passed as `made-in-abyss`.

 Remember to support twist.moe with donations if you can, as they do a great job of operating their site!

 ### Installation
-The associated scripts run in python version 2.7 and has not been tested in python 3.
+The scripts has been tested against python 2.7 and 3.7.
 Simply install the `requirements.txt` to complete installation.
 I encourage you to use a virtualenv here if you can.

 ```bash
 $ git clone https://github.com/JFryy/twist-moe-downloader.git